lkmcl37/Chinese-IRSystem/README.md

 # A Simple Tool for Chinese Information Retrieval

-When input a keyword, this tool will search and rank the matching documents in corpus according to their relevance to the given query.
+When input a keyword, this tool will search in the corpus and rank the matching documents according to their relevance to the given query.
 The degree of relevance is estimated based on TF/IDF weighting.

 # Result Display